 The Governance of the Fishmongers’ Company is directed by a Court of 34 Assistants, similar to a board of trustees/directors, from which six Wardens are selected to serve for a period of six years.
 The Wardens are the governing body of the Company, comprising of the Prime Warden, equivalent to a Chairman of a board of trustees/directors, elected/appointed each year, and five further Wardens.

 Sir Alan is Chairman of Turquoise, on the Board of Arbuthnot Latham Group, James Hambro and Partners, IPS Group, and Advisor to Zeamo.
 Recently Chairman of the CISI and Chairman of Kleinwort Benson Group.
-A past Lord Mayor of London (2014-15), Sir Alan is also an Alderman, a Magistrate and HM Lieutenant of the City of London.
+A past Lord Mayor of London (2014-15), Sir Alan is also a Magistrate and HM Lieutenant of the City of London.
 He is Vice President of the Royal Mencap Society, previously an Almoner of Christ’s Hospital and Trustee of the Police Foundation.

 The Company has six Committees which provide specialist knowledge in key areas of the Company’s management/business, assisting Court.
 Committees are made up of Wardens, Court Assistants and co-opted Liverymen.